Maryland's 46.1% Waste Diversion Rate

 Annotated Code of Maryland.
 The provision specifies that a 5% recycling credit applies to each county that “achieves a reduction of at least 5 percent in the volume of its waste through the utilization of one or more resource recovery facilities in operation as of January 1, 1988.”
 To encourage more recycling, states across the country are seeking new ways (e.g., Single Stream Recycling, Pay-As-You-Throw Programs, etc.) to ensure that recycling continues to gain in popularity as a waste management option.
 Many states, including Maryland, are investigating new commodities to bring into the recycling stream, while continuing to promote the benefits of recycling.

 jurisdictions.
 Business and local governments continue to seek recycling opportunities above and beyond those that apply toward the MRA rate.
-In fact, nearly 2.9 million tons of other Non-MRA materials were reported as being recycled in 2020.
-The Recycling of Non-MRA Materials in Tons table offers a breakdown by category of the amount of Non-MRA materials reported recycled in 2020.
+In fact, over 3.9 million tons of other Non-MRA materials were reported as being recycled in 2021.
+The Recycling of Non-MRA Materials in Tons table offers a breakdown by category of the amount of Non-MRA materials reported recycled in 2021.
 For a complete overview on how solid waste is managed in Maryland, please refer to the annual Solid Waste Management and Diversion report.

-In 2020, eleven Counties were able to add from 1% to 5% to their waste diversion rate by emphasizing SR activities as a waste reduction strategy, see Source Reduction Credit Summary 2020.
+In 2021, eleven Counties were able to add from 1% to 5% to their waste diversion rate by emphasizing SR activities as a waste reduction strategy, see 2021 Source Reduction Summary.
 They accomplished this utilizing Internet resources, demonstration sites (i.e., backyard food waste and yard waste composting), and publications on reuse practices and yard waste reduction.
 A complete list of SR activities and a breakdown of Maryland SR activities is available in the “Source Reduction” section.

 Non-profit groups are partnering with government to increase awareness of source reduction and reuse opportunities for materials such as linens, pet supplies, medical equipment, clothing and computers.
 The partnering provides businesses information on how to improve their bottom line through recycling and SR. As counties learn from their successful colleagues, even more SR programs are expected.